 Factors that Affect Your Moving Estimate11/30/2017If you’re relocating, you probably have a lot of unease—and quite a few costs.
 The last thing you want are surprises when it comes to your estimated moving costs.
 That’s why you need the help of an experienced and trustworthy mover who will help you to uncoverways to reduce your moving costs, and who will provide you an correct estimate of what those expenses will be.
-How to Find a Great Company for Your Move in Oklahoma City For starters, you need to know not every moving company is identical.
+How to Find the Best Company for Your Move in Oklahoma City First, you need to know not every moving company is the same.
 Some are experienced, knowledgeable and trustworthy—others aren’t.
 According to Consumer Reports, for example: “Some moving companies quote lowball prices and then, once the move is underway, hold their customers' property hostage until they pay much more.
 Others demand substantial deposits and then don't show up, says Katherine Hutt, a spokeswoman for the Better Business Bureau.”
 The good news is that you can find the best company to assist you move by simply doing some groundwork.
 You can, for example, check their credentials (including their carrier number from the Department of Transportation) and read online ratings and complaints.
-You should also check out their website—the best movers are often recipients of prestigious awards—like the Pinnacle Mover Designation Award and the North American Quality Award—and will often post these awards on their site.
+You should also check out their website—the best movers are often recipients of prestigious awards—like the Pinnacle Mover Designation Award and the North American Quality Award—and will often times post these awards on their site.
 How to Understand the Factors of Your Moving Costs in Oklahoma City Many elements affect the cost of your move.
-For example, what you pay will be based in part on considerations like the total weight of your possessions and the mileage to your new residence.
+For example, what you pay will be based in part on considerations such as the total weight of your possessions and the mileage to your new residence.
 There are several other items, however, which will affect the total of your moving estimate, including the following 6: Packing and crating costs: Keep in mind, you’re paying the moving company for their time.
 Certainly, they will need more time if you ask them to pack your things.
 You can save money by packing some or all your things yourself.
 You can slash expenses further by disassembling large pieces of furniture rather than having the mover do it for you.
 Finally, you’ll be billed more for specific kinds of packing and handling.
-For instance, if high value things like artwork or a grandfather clock need crating, your cost will be higher.
+For example, if high value things like artwork or a grandfather clock need crating, your cost will be higher.
 Poor access to your pick-up or drop-off location in Oklahoma City: If your current or future home is in a location which hampers access for a large truck (for instance, due to a narrow road or a weak bridge), your movers must find another mode to get your things from your old home or to your new one.
-For example, they probably will need to use smaller vehicles to gain access.
+For example, they probably will need to use smaller trucks to gain access.
 In this case, you will need to pay the mover a shuttle fee.
-Stairs or long walking distances: The total of your move will also be higher if there are very long stairs (or multiple stairs) which the movers need to move your belongings up or down.
+Stairs or long walking distances: The total of your move will also be higher if there are very long stairs (or multiple stairs) which the movers need to carry your belongings up or down.
 You may also have to pay a long-carry fee if the area from the moving truck to the entrance of your residence is more than 50 feet.
 Narrow doors or hallways: If some of your things don’t fit through the door or down narrow hallways, a rigger may be needed to hoist them through a window.
 In this case, you could be assessed a hoisting fee.
 Storage fees: This is one of the most common reasons for increased costs.
 If you must store some or most of your things at the carrier’s warehouse because your new home is not ready for you, you’ll need to pay an additional storage fee.
 Time of year: Summer is the busiest moving time of the year, which means that moving in the summer will cost more.
 You can save money if it’s possible to time your move from September to May.
 You’ll also pay more if you move on a national holiday or on the first or last day of the month (this is because rental agreements typically expire at these times, which means more people move then).
 Conclusion Moving companies don’t get a reputation for professionalism, accuracy and candor by mistake—they earn it by helping their clients, giving them guidance and working hard to secure that trust.
 The most critical thing you can do to have a safe move and lower your costs is to find the kind of moving company which cares about you and your family and will work day in and day out to ensure your complete satisfaction.
 To learn more about our residential, office and corporate relocation services, contact us today.